Bad Credit Car Loans : Myths and Facts

 In other cases, advice about obtaining auto loans with low credit scores is simply one person’s “gut feeling” or opinion with no basis in reality.
 Despite what some may believe, the rules governing credit apply to all geographic regions.

-Luckily, Oxmoor Mazda’s vast network of local Louisville lenders, as well as national and regional Kentucky banks, make it a leader in special auto financing.
+Luckily, Oxmoor Mazda’s vast network of local Louisville lenders, as well as national and regional KY banks, make it a leader in special auto financing.
 Our exceptional team of knowledgeable financial experts offers local Kentuckiana borrowers the strongest possible opportunity to secure affordable auto financing, even with weak credit.

 Income DOES matter, but it’s not the most important thing.
 While certainly helpful, a large income is not the only thing that companies dealing in bad credit car loans consider.
 When determining a borrower’s eligibility for subprime auto financing, banks and finance companies look at several factors.

 Among the most important factors is debt.
-As we often tell our local Kentucky and Southern Indiana customers, analyzing a borrower’s current debt load helps auto loan companies specializing in weaker credit understand how much disposable income a person has available for a potential car loan.
+As we often tell our local KY and Southern Indiana customers, analyzing a borrower’s current debt load helps auto loan companies specializing in weaker credit understand how much disposable income a person has available for a potential car loan.

 This is often referred to as the debt-to-income ratio or DTI.
 Some companies consider only debts that appear on a borrower’s credit report, while others may include non-reported items such as utility bills, cell phones, and rent.